As an Amazon Associate we earn from qualifying purchases.

 Bruschetta (pronounced like broo-sketta) is a toasted or roasted bread dish with garlic and olive oil.
 Often, additional ingredients like tomato, prosciutto, olives, or cheese are added for flavor.
 The name bruschetta comes from the latin root “bruscare,” and eventually the Italian word “abbrustolire,” which means to roast (remember, there were no toasters back in those days).

-We’re going to be using fresh French bread for our bruschetta recipe.
+I’m going to be using fresh French bread for my bruschetta recipe.
 Obviously, that is not very Italian, but it is very easy to find.
 If you are lucky enough to be able to find fresh ciabatta, then, by all means, you can use that.

 However, don’t think you are winning any tradition points.
 What you may not know is that ciabatta was invented in the 80’s specifically as an Italian response to the French baguette.